 Currently focus is on software and VMs it would require extension (e.g. to support use cases for core facilities and instruments).

-It would require effort to modify, and it is unclear if this effort would be successful or if a solution could be delivered in time.
+It would require effort to modify, and it is unclear if this effort would be successful and if a solution could be delivered in time.

 Notes: